Cluster analysis with fit-clusters

 experiment.verbose = True

-Pipelines have a separate section to provide an additional explanation, even though these are part of scikit-learn
+scikit-learn Pipelines have a separate section to provide an additional explanation, even though these are part of scikit-learn.

 Import helper module: